caprinux/Cyberthon-2021/README.md

 # Intro

 Heyo ~ If y'all are reading this, the CTF has probably just ended and I just wanted to congratulate y'all for coming so far!!

+No matter the result, you guys have done an amazing job pulling through all the tough training sessions and the steep learning curve coming into this CTF.
+Despite most of us being extremely busy with our JC curriculum.

-No matter the result, I hope it has been an eye opener and a learning experience to you :) Here are writeups that I wrote for all the training challenges for you to ponder and learn from.
-Hope you enjoy
+Nevertheless, I hope it has been an eye opener and a learning experience to you as it has been for me and I really hope to see y'all around in more CTFs to come.

+Here are writeups that I wrote for all the training challenges for you to ponder and view at you leisure.
+If there is anything that you are uncertain about, feel free to dm me, I can be easily contactable via the Cyberthon Discord Server and/or through my discord dms.

 ## Cyberthon Livestream Training
 ---